Fort Branch Civil War Site

 Confederates regroup at Fort Branch and prepare fort for defense.
 Torpedoes placed in “nests” of twenty to forty near Poplar Point, Williamston and Jamesville.

 Federals hear that work has resumed on fortifications at Ft.
 Branch and more ironclads are being built upriver.
-To verify these reports and to seize recent agricultural harvests from local planters, Army commander Colonel Jones Frankel leaves Plymouth on foot with his troops supplies to arrive at Fort Branch later by steamer.
+To verify these reports and to seize recent agricultural harvests from local planters, Army commander Colonel Jones Frankle leaves Plymouth on foot with his troops supplies to arrive at Fort Branch later by steamer.
 The Federals, however, are met with a sound defense and, with supplies yet to arrive, decide to move on.

 Torpedoes sink the gunboat Otsego and the tug Bazely.
 Dragging for torpedoes and navigating the winding river with the oversized vessels slows their advance.
 Sharpshooters and shells finally force their retreat, as well.
 This is the only attempt to seize a garrisoned Fort Branch by force.